Dan Liu: TATSUAKI label and DAN LIU label

 TATSUAKI fashion was founded by Liu in 2002 and it's named after his Japanese name.
 The label emphasis on beauty and practicality and caters for women as ‟Funky Couture".
 The DAN LIU label was first noticed in February 2016 at New York Fashion Week by Liu as his high-end line and the collection appears to be more mature.
 Both collections often appears with knit, crochet, lace and embroidery details.

 TATSUAKI garments have graced the racks at Holt Renfrew Canada and other notable boutiques in both Tokyo, Japan and Toronto, Canada.
 Dan Liu opened the flagship store of TATSUAKI in the heart of the Yorkville district of Toronto in 2002 and was frequented by stars such as Jennifer Love Hewitt, Renée Zellweger and Robin Williams.

 Fashion Girls by Dan - Fashion Makeover Reality Television Show

 Fashion Girls by Dan is a spin-off of TLC's What Not To Wear and Look-A-Like reality TV show with an Asian inspiration from Fashion TV's Tokyo Girls in Japan.
 The reality show premise is the walk through transformation of an ordinary person and the discussion of real life issues.
 Dan will give the participants a head to toe transformation to help them look and feel better about themselves and to gain the confidence that they need to achieve their goal.

 The reality show began in the Fall of 2014, contracted for 2 series by OMNI TV from Rogers Media Group, with 13 episodes for each series.
 It was aired on OMNI TV channel 2 nationwide in Canada.
-The show was also be on aired in China starting 2016.
+The show was also aired in China starting 2016.